meldurson/AllTameable/README.md

 * Can set a healing amount when a tame consumes an item (this feature was removed in Hearth and Home)
 * Can breed Humans added by RRRNPC
 * Can breed different creatures together (mainly useful for humans with male/female variants)
-* Can tame passive creatures such as Deer (or others added my mods such as Horems Wildlife)
+* Can tame passive creatures such as Deer (or others added by mods such as Horems Wildlife)
 * Can breed Seekers and have Seeker Broods as Offspring
 * Can set Trades for instant taming